tabbry/vulkan-guide/README.md

 - using geometry, material and textures info, meshes are created.
 - using parents, hierarchical scene tree is created.
+- `LoadedGLTF` cannot be destroyed in the same frame in which it is used.
+The guide lists 2 alternatives.

 ### GLTF Textures